Resits and retake information

 - Visa implications – If you undertake assessments within the resit schedule, you may not receive your results before your CAS expires.
 If you have any queries or concerns, please get in touch with our Immigration Advice Service at email@example.com.

 The University does not charge students to take a resit.
 Charges for retakes will depend on your individual situation.

-The fee implications for retaking a module are set out in the University tuition fee policy.
+The fee implications for retaking a module as well as details of your financial liability are set out in the University tuition fee policy.

 Fee levels are determined based on a number of factors including the fee regime in force at your initial registration on a programme of study (subject to any annual changes which will be outlined in the fee policy).
 You will be asked to agree to the terms of the policy as part of the registration process at the start of each year of study.
 If you do have to pay to retake a module, it will be because there are still costs associated with retaking a module even if you have studied it before.
 These include:

 - use of university facilities eg the Library, computer rooms, laboratories, software